Scope and emission determination in 2023 to 2030

 More about electronic communication

-Guideline and further Assistance (available in German only)
+Guideline and further assistance (available in German only)

 Emission Report and ’Designation of Depositors’ Report